mainwp/mainwp-child-reports/readme.txt

 2. The MainWP Child Reports Settings Screen

 == Changelog ==

+= 1.7 - 5-12-2017 =
+* Fixed: an issue with recording version numbers
+* Fixed: conflict with Select2 library

 = 1.6 - 4-4-2017 =
 * Fixed: Select2 conflict with WooCommerce 3.0